Freiling87/CCU/CCU/Scratchpad.md

 New
 ###			c	Panic
 New
+###			C	Robot Clean
+New
+In vanilla
+###			C	Robot Follow
+New
+Killer Robot behavior in vanilla
 ###			C	Wander between Agents
 New
 ###			C	Wander between Agents (Aligned)
 New
 ###			C	Wander between Agents (Unaligned)
 New
+###			C	Yell
+New
+Will yell their Talk text?
+Unless you can get a second text box in there somewhere
 ##		CT	District Object De-Limitation
 ###		C	BasicFloor
 .Spawn (Fire Grate)